Up to 135,000 points, 1st year free & airport lounge access with the improved TD First Class Travel Visa Infinite Card! Click here to learn more

 First Checked Bag Free

 When you hold the WestJet RBC World Elite Mastercard, you and up to 8 guest travelling on the same reservation can each check your first bag for free.
-That is at least a $30 savings per person per direction of flight.
-If you have a family of four and you all check bags in both directions on a round trip that's $240 in savings right there.
-The crazy thing is you don't even have to purchase those actual flight tickets on your WestJet RBC World Mastercard!
-So long as you are a cardholder, which will be identified by your WestJet Rewards number you can take advantage of this benefit.
+That is at least a $35 savings per person per direction of flight.
+If you have a family of four and you all check bags in both directions on a round trip that's $280 in savings right there.

 Annual Companion Voucher

-The second and potentially most valuable benefit that this card comes with the annual Companion Voucher.
-That's right it's annual - not just limited to a one time welcome bonus like this card's biggest competitor and not with an annual spend requirement to earn it like others.
+The second and potentially most valuable benefit that this card comes with is the annual Companion Voucher.
 You get it each year when you pay your annual fee on the card and it can provide some amazing value.
-Prior to March 2016 this offer was limited to Canada and the Continental U.S. but that was expanded to be able to use on any WestJet operated flight.
 The way it works is that when you purchase one ticket with WestJet you can get a companion ticket for as a little as $119.

-The annual companion ticket options are as follows (prices don’t include taxes, fees and charges):
+The annual companion ticket options are as follows (prices don’t include surcharges, taxes, and fees):

 Here is an example of economy class flights between Toronto and Kahului, Maui in May 2022: